"Waldorf education strives to create

 Martinmas is the festival of St. Martin

 Anthroposophists, having studied Steiner, usually know what various Anthroposophical symbols denote.
 Many parents and some teachers at Waldorf schools do not know.
 They should make the effort to learn.
 Here, for instance, is a statement Steiner made about the spiral as a symbol.
 Note that he was discussing a religious holiday, Christmas.
 The Anthroposophical meaning of the spiral symbol in the observance of Christmas (and the period leading to it: Michaelmas and Advent) involves astrology, Atlantis, and the Aryans.
-This is just one instance of the occultism that lurks behind the symbolic ceremonies enacted in Waldorf schools.
+This is just one instance of the pagan occultism that lurks within the symbolic ceremonies enacted in Waldorf schools.

 "Earthly events are determined by what occurs in spiritual realms.
 Take the sign of Cancer, for example.
 Its true significance is not always known, but this sign, which consists of two intertwining spirals, when rightly understood points to the dawn of a new age.
 Whenever an important event occurs in the world, whenever one stage of evolution is superseded by another thereby bringing something new into the world, two such spiral movements intertwine.
 One spiral of the sign of Cancer indicates the end of the Atlantean culture; the other, the beginning of the Aryan culture.
 Our ancestors thus perceived in the heavens the outward sign for the rise of the new Aryan culture.
 At a later time the sun entered the sign of Gemini, the Twins.
 This is the sign of good and evil, the sign that governed Persian thinking.
 Then the sun entered Taurus.
 Here we have the third post-Atlantean period with its veneration of the Bull in the Egyptian Apis cult, the Babylonian cult of the Bull and its sacrifice, and the Mithraic cult of ancient Persia.
 Man brought the sacrifice of the Bull down to earth from the heavens where it was inscribed." — Rudolf Steiner, SIGNS AND SYMBOLS OF THE CHRISTMAS FESTIVAL (Anthroposophic Press, 1967), lecture 1, "The Birth of the Light", GA 90f.
 [For more on this, see "Advent Spiral at Waldorf" at Open Waldorf.]